grenaud/dice/README.md

 # Compiling and installing

-NOTE: Make sure you are connected to the internet when you build the code.
+Make sure you are connected to the internet when you build the code.
 The compiler needs to be able to retrieve tabix from the samtools package.

+First, go to the folder where you downloaded the dice folder, and then type the following commands:

     cd bamtools/
     mkdir build